 With awe-inspiring scenery, dense layers of culture, plenty of sun, surf and sand, and balmy temperatures year-round, Bali calls out like a beacon to adventurers, sun-seekers and travelers who like to truly immerse themselves in the countries they visit.
 Whatever your travel tastes, you'll find rewarding things to see and do in Bali at any time of year.

 The dry season, from April to September, is the most enjoyable time of the year for outdoor activities, including basking on beaches, hiking, surfing, sailing, diving and canyoning.
 Visit during the wet season (November to March), and you'll experience frequent downpours, but there's good surf on the east coast, and you can still enjoy the outdoors, especially in drier areas in the east and north of the island.
 Temperatures in Bali don’t vary much from season to season, hovering between 28°C and 32°C (82°F to 90°F) year-round, though it's often cooler in mountain areas.
-Whatever you're looking for in Bali, here are the best times to come.
+Whatever you're searching for, let’s help you determine the best time to visit Bali.

 Yoga teacher guiding an outdoor Yoga class and leading students into a tree pose in Bali.